Therapy for Actors, Artists, Musicians, Writers, Creatives, and Entertainment Industry Professionals

 Artists, performers, and creatives face unique challenges in the increasingly fast-paced and disconnected world that we live in.
 As people who are often highly intelligent and sensitive by nature, they can become overwhelmed or may feel alienated in a culture that seems to value style over substance, or a quick-fix instead of a deep-dive into the nuances of the human condition.

-Some common struggles that artists face are:
+Some common struggles that creatives face are:

-Difficulty creating work/life balance
+Difficulty creating work/life balance and balancing public vs. private persona

-Feeling "stuck" in the body
+Feeling "stuck" or “locked up” in the body

 Developing appropriate personal and professional boundaries